Impact Living aims to provide affordable quality furnished homes with support for all young people to enabled them to achieve their full potential.

 Background

-We deliver good quality, effective community programmes for young people from all backgrounds and cultures.
-Impact was set up as a result of an initiative by a group of local residents who had a vision and a passion to help regenerate our run down community, not only regenerating buildings but regenerating people’s hopes, aspirations and giving them the opportunities to take positive control and responsibility of their own community.
+We deliver good quality, effective community programmes for people from all backgrounds and cultures.
+Impact was set up as a result of an initiative by a group of residents who had a vision and a passion to help regenerate a run down community, not only regenerating buildings but regenerating people’s hopes, aspirations and giving them the opportunities to take positive control and responsibility of their own community.

 In January 1998, Impact became increasingly aware of the growing number of young people in the local area who were homeless or potentially homeless and in need of long-term supported accommodation.